ankitects/anki-manual/src/getting-started.md

 It's a good idea to create a separate note type for each broad topic you're studying.
 In the previous French example, we might create a note type called "French" for that.
-If we wanted to learn capital cities, we could create a separate note type for that as well, with fields such as "Country" and "Capital City".
+If we wanted to learn capital cities, we could create a note type for that as well, with fields such as "Country" and "Capital City".

 Anki comes with some standard